AmanDwi730/Netfilx-GpT/README.md

 - Create SignIn/SignUp user API
 - Created Redux store with useSlice
 - Implemented Sign out and Update profile using API
+- Unsubcribed to the onAuthStateChanged callback
+- Fetch Movies from TMDB API
+- created my own custom hooks for NowPlayingMovies
+- Create movieSlice
+- Update store with Movies Data
+- Created Main and Secondary container
+- Fetch data for trailer video
+- Update Store with trailer video data
+- Embedded the youtube video and make it autoplay and mute

 # Features